Qurila/extended_mod_descriptions/production_works.md

 <details><!-- List of Changes-->
 <summary>List of Changes</summary>

-- Eine Industrielle Schnapsbrennerei ist verfügbar (Die selbe wie aus "Industrial Low Tier Production", nur etwas angepasst).
+- An industrial distillery is available (the same as in ‘Industrial Low Tier Production’, only slightly adapted).
-  - Die normale Schnapsbrennerei kann nicht mehr von Strom profitieren.
+  - The normal distillery can no longer benefit from electricity.
-- Eine Industrielle Bierbrauerei ist verfügbar (Die selbe wie aus "Industrial Low Tier Production", nur etwas angepasst).
+- An Industrial Beer Brewery is available (The same as from ‘Industrial Low Tier Production’, only slightly customised).
-  - Die normale Bierbrauerei kann nicht mehr von Strom profitieren.
+  - The normal brewery can no longer benefit from electricity.

-- Schnapps und Beer brauchen jetzt Lehm **ODER** Glas zu herstellung.
+- Schnapps and Beer now need clay **OR** glass to produce.
-  - Für die Schnappsproduktion der Bauern ist eine Lehmsenke hinzugefügt worden.
-Sie wird auf ein Lehmvorkommen gesetzt und kann ab Arbeiter zu einer Lehmgrube ausgebaut werden.
+  - A clay sink has been added for the farmers' Schnapps production.
+It is placed on a clay deposit and can be upgraded to a clay pit from worker onwards.
-  - Glas wird wie gehabt erst ab Handwerkern freigeschaltet, bis dahin muss Lehm verwendet werden.
+  - As before, glass will only be unlocked from craftsmen onwards, until then clay must be used.
-  - Für die neue Welt gibt es Rezepte mit Glas wenn **Jakobs New World Cities** aktiv ist.
+  - Recipes with glass are available for the new world when **Jakobs New World Cities** is active.

-- Schnapps in der neuen Welt wird jetzt aus Bananen anstatt Kartoffeln gemacht.
+- Schnapps in the new world is now made from bananas instead of potatoes.
-- Bier in der neuen Welt braucht jetzt Kräuter anstatt Getrtreide.
+- Beer in the new world now uses herbs instead of grain.

-- Mezcal ist gegen Likör ausgetauscht worden.
+- Mezcal has been replaced by liqueur.
-  - Likör wird aus Schnaps + Zucker + Zitrusfrüchte hergestellt.
+  - Liqueur is made from brandy + sugar + citrus fruits.

-- Bier wird jetzt auch von Ingineuren und Investoren als Luxus verbraucht.
+- Beer is now also consumed as a luxury by engineers and investors.
-  - Der Verbrauch bei Arbeitern und Handwerkern wurde reduziert.
+  - The consumption of labourers and craftsmen has been reduced.

-- Es werden einige Items für Schnaps und Bier angepasst.
+- Some items for liquor and beer have been adjusted.

-  - Braukessel:
+  - Brew kettle:
-    - Episch gibt nur noch + 40% Produktivität.
+    - Epic only gives +40% productivity.
-    - Selten gibt nur noch + 35% Produktivität.
+    - Rare only gives +35% productivity.
-    - Ungewöhnlich gibt nur noch + 25% Produktivität.
+    - Unusual only gives +25% productivity.

-  - Bruder Hilarius, Meister der Braukunst:
+  - Brother Hilarius, master of the art of brewing:
-    - Beinflusst keine Schnapsbrennereien mehr.
+    - No longer influences distilleries.
-    - Steigert den Verbrauch von Hopfen und Kräuter um +2/1.
+    - Increases the consumption of hops and herbs by +2/1.
-    - Erzeugt 2/1 Bier zusätzlich.
+    - Produces an additional 2/1 beer.
-    - Erzeugt kein Rum mehr.
+    - No longer produces rum.

-  - Braumeister Bill:
+  - Master Brewer Bill:
-    - Beinflusst keine Schnapsbrennereien mehr.
+    - No longer affects distilleries.
-    - Reduziert keine Aufstandgefahr mehr.
+    - No longer reduces the risk of riots.
-    - Liefert keine Elektrizität mehr.
+    - No longer supplies electricity.
-    - Steigert die Produktivität um +40%.
+    - Increases productivity by +40%.
-    - Erzeugt jetzt Rum 1/5
+    - Now produces rum 1/5

-  - Preisgekrönter Brauer:
+  - Award-winning brewer:
-    - Steigert die Produktivität um +30%.
+    - Increases productivity by +30%.

-  - Sir Lewis Brindley, Chemiker mit Verstand:
+  - Sir Lewis Brindley, chemist with brains:
-    - Steigert den Verbrauch von Kartoffeln, Bananen und Schnaps um +2/1.
+    - Increases consumption of potatoes, bananas and booze by +2/1.
-    - Erzeugt 2/1 Schnapps/Likör mehr.
+    - Produces 2/1 more schnapps/liquor.

-  - Destillateur:
+  - Distiller:
-    - Ist jetzt Episch.
+    - Is now Epic.
-    - Beinflusst keine Brauerei mehr.
+    - No longer affects a brewery.
-    - Erhöht die Produktivität um +40%.
+    - Increases productivity by +40%.
-    - Erzeugt jetzt 1/5 Ethanol.
+    - Now produces 1/5 ethanol.

-  - Schwarzbrennerin:
+  - Moonshiner:
-    - Ist jetzt Selten.
+    - Is now Rare.
-    - Beinflusst nur noch Schnapsbrennereien und Likörfabrik.
+    - Only affects distilleries and liqueur factories.
-    - Reduziert die Arbeitskraft um -30%.
+    - Reduces the labour force by -30%.

-  - Enbesanischer Gesandter:
+  - Enbesan Envoy:
-    - Beinflusst Hacienda Bierbrauereien anstatt Mezcal-Ausschank.
+    - Influences hacienda breweries instead of mezcal dispensaries.

 </details>